sigmakappa/All-About-Performance/ProcessorPerformance/Sorting/README.md

 1. Fork this repository to your own GitHub account.
 2. Create a cool new branch for your changes.
-3. Make your groovy changes and commit them to your branch.
+3. Make your changes and commit them to your branch.
 4. Push your changes to your forked repository.
 5. Show us your moves by creating a pull request to merge your changes into the main repository.